0xflagplz/RadonFuscator/README.md

 Packer for native binaries.

 ### Educational purposes only
-This demonstrates how packers work.
-Packers are used to evade antiviruses and prevent reverse engineering. **Don't use this packer maliciously**.
+**Only use this on your own machine and do not use it maliciously**.

 ### Terms
 - [x] You're free to use this code anywhere